Dezaray Hawes: Women's

 Team Sturmay's success over the 2023–25 seasons and Canadian Team Ranking Standings qualified Sturmay for the 2025 Canadian Olympic Curling Pre-Trials.
 At the 2025 Pre-Trials, the Sturmay rink would win the event, finishing first in the round robin with a 5–2 record and then beating Kayla MacMillan 2 games to 1 in the best-of-three final.
 This would qualify the rink for the 2025 Canadian Olympic Curling Trials, with a shot to represent Canada at the 2026 Winter Olympics.
+There, Sturmay would finish with a 4–3 record, finishing 4th and just missing out on the playoffs.
+Team Sturmay would continue their success, winning the 2026 Alberta Women's Curling Championship, beating Serena Gray-Withers 9–5 in the final, qualifying Sturmay to represent Alberta at the 2026 Scotties Tournament of Hearts.
+At the 2026 Scotties, Sturmay would improve on their previous performances, going 6–2 in the round-robin, and qualify for the playoffs.
+After beating Nova Scotia's Christina Black in the 3v4 game, Sturmay would then lose to Kerri Einarson 12–5 in the semifinal, winning the bronze medal.

 Mixed doubles

 Aside from team curling, Hawes plays mixed doubles with her partner Tyler Tardi.
 The duo has competed in three Canadian Mixed Doubles Curling Championship with their best finish in 2019 where they lost in the quarterfinals.

 Personal life

 Hawes works as a senior administrator for the MNP LLP.
-She is currently engaged to fellow curler Tyler Tardi.
+She is married to fellow curler Tyler Tardi.
 She attended Heritage Woods Secondary School and Thompson Rivers University.